 In the realm of energetic material, neutron imaging has clear advantages over other forms of industrial radiography.
 Munitions, aircraft and spacecraft ejection mechanisms, and airbag modules all depend on delicately calibrated amounts of explosive chemicals to function properly.
 These kinds of devices all consist of a metal shell surrounding the energetic material.
 X-rays cannot penetrate the shell to show the condition of the lighter chemicals within; however, neutrons can.
-Using neutron imaging for quality assurance and failure analysis, manufacturers of energetic devices can root out products that are defective and harmful.
+Using neutron tomography for quality assurance and failure analysis, manufacturers of energetic devices can root out products that are defective and harmful.

 The Electronics Advantage

 Because neutrons react strongly to hydrogen, neutron imaging is a useful tool in the electronics and semiconductor industry for picking up the presence of water or moisture in electronic components.
-Neutron imaging can be used in research and design for weather-resistant electronics as well as failure analysis.
+It can be used in electronics research applications, such as design for weather-resistant electronics and failure analysis.

 Neutron Radiography as a Service

 The Phoenix system is the first commercially viable neutron generator for neutron radiography.
 It is a fraction of the size and cost of a nuclear reactor but strong enough to power a high-throughput neutron radiography system.
-Our system will allow for onsite, real-time neutron imaging of manufactured components in a professional factory setting.
+Our system will allow for onsite, real-time neutron tomography of manufactured components in a professional factory setting.

 The Phoenix Neutron Imaging Center, which will begin accepting new orders from clients in early 2020, utilizes a Phoenix neutron generator to provide neutron radiography services to industry and academia.
 PNIC and future facilities using a high-yield, non-reactor neutron source in lieu of a reactor will make this powerful non-destructive testing tool easier to utilize than ever before.